flxsosa/DeepHyperNEAT/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

 ## Using DeepHyperNEAT
 In order to run DHN in its current form, you need to create a task file.
+For reference, see xor_study.py.

 This task file must contain:
 - Substrate parameters